Lineage Group works exclusively with business families, founders and family offices.

 Lineage also modernised governance and succession structures, formed new asset-holding entities, and advised on capital allocation.
 With refreshed boards and a new investment strategy, the family positioned themselves for resilience and future growth.

-The Harris family now operates not just with a better business — but with stronger unity and wellbeing.
+The family now operates not just with a better business — but with stronger unity and wellbeing.

 -